blamario/canadian-income-tax/README.md

 5. Carefully examine the completed PDF forms.
 The executable comes with no warranty and has not been verified by CRA.
 The responsibility for the correctness of the tax return is still yours.
-If you notice any problem in the way the forms were completed please report the issue.
-If the completion was correct but you want to change some field values, you can repeat steps 2-5 to re-complete the forms with the modified values.
+If you notice any problem in the way the forms were completed please [report](https://github.com/blamario/canadian-income-tax/issues) the issue.
+If the completion was correct but you want to change some field values, you can repeat steps 2-5 to re-complete the forms with the modifications.

 6. Once you're satisfied with the forms: print and sign the tax return, then send it to CRA by mail along with your other documents.
 At some point they'll hopefully leave the 19th century and let us digitally file the same information they accept on paper, but their NETFILE protocol is so far not open to the public.

+## Web service ##

+There's also an interactive Web server executable named `serve-canadian-taxes`.
+Launch the executable, visit http://localhost:3000 in your browser, and follow the instructions.

 ## Installation ##

-As you can see from the above instructions, you'll need to install the free `pdftk` executable to deal with PDF <-> FDF conversion.
+As you can deduce from the above instructions, you'll need to install the free `pdftk` executable to deal with PDF <->
+FDF conversion.
 See [their instructions](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/).
 On Ubuntu you can simply run

     sudo apt install pdftk